PSHE at The Polygon School

-As part of a whole school approach and embedded within our curriculum PSHE develops the qualities and attributes our pupils need to thrive as individuals, family members and members of society; helping them to build their personal identities, confidence and self-esteem and understand what influences their decisions.
+PSHE is a programme of learning through which our pupils acquire the knowledge, understanding and skills they need to manage their lives.
+At the Polygon School, we aim to underpin a student’s personal development as they progress through the key stages.
+As part of a whole-school approach and embedded within our curriculum, PSHE develops the qualities and attributes our pupils need to thrive as individuals, family members, and members of society; helping them to build their identities, confidence, and self-esteem and understand what influences their decisions.
 Developing self-understanding, empathy and the ability to work with others will help our pupils to enjoy healthy and productive relationships in all aspects of their lives.

 1. Health and Well Being

 3. Living in the Wider World

 Our objective at key stages 3 and 4 is to not only adhere to the New 2020 PSHE curriculum but to also meet the very specific needs of pupils in our care at The Polygon School, a Southampton based school.
 We provide pupils with the knowledge requirements of the 2020 curriculum and beyond whilst also giving them the opportunities to develop strategies, skills and personal attributes to deal with the world they are living in currently and ‘crunch moments’ they will face in the future.